In days gone by, humans interpreted the things they didn’t understand as mysterious or magical.

 Blindly following the latest fad or named diet can push you to unsustainable extremes and lead you confidently wrong.

-Food scientists have enabled food manufacturers to hack our appetite to make us eat more ultra-processed junk food.
+Food scientists have enabled food manufacturers to hijack our appetites to make us eat more ultra-processed junk food.
 But the good news is that you can reverse-engineer your appetite to give your body what it wants and needs.

 While nutrition is still a young science, we now have enough data to identify foods and meals that will lead you to your goals.